sathyak04/sathya-portfolio/public/capybara-game/README.md

 A fast-paced **2D side-scrolling game** built with **JavaScript, HTML, and [Kaboom.js](https://kaboomjs.com/)** (KAPLAY).
 You play as a capybara, dodging obstacles and eating oranges to keep running.
 Simple mechanics, smooth gameplay, and a playful twist on the classic endless runner genre.
+The game structure also highlights **object-oriented programming (OOP)** ideas—treating the player, obstacles, and collectibles as objects with their own properties and behaviors, making the code easier to extend and maintain.

 ---